winglang/docsite/blog/2023-02-08-preflight-vs-inflight.md

 ---
-title: "The Great Divide: Preflight vs Inflight Resource Creation"
+title: "The Great Divide: Preflight vs Inflight Resource Creation ⚔️"
 description: Why does Wing only let you create resources in preflight?
 authors:
   - rybickic